 Cost of Living in Austin

 Based on the US average of 100 where anything below 100 is cheaper than the US average, Austin’s cost of living score is 119.3.
 According to the website Payscale.com, the cost of living in Austin is 3% lower than the national average, however, the cost of living can vary based on different factors such as career, salary, and the real estate market of your neighborhood area.

 Despite housing expenses being 16% higher than the national average, utility prices and grocery prices are 6% lower while transportation expenses such as bus fares and gas prices are 7% lower than the national average.

 Home Prices in Austin

 Thinking of buying a home in Austin, TX?
 The cost of a single-family home can vary greatly depending on the location, with prices ranging from $400,000 to $580,000.
 However, waterfront homes and downtown condos can be significantly more expensive, with prices sometimes reaching over $4 million.
 To give you an idea of homes within these price ranges, check out our home search!

 Jobs in Austin

 One of the reasons why people are moving to Austin is because of the employment opportunities available in the area.
 Austin has one of the strongest job markets with the tech sector thriving in the area making Austin earn its nickname Silicon Hills.

 There are also several large tech companies moving to Austin.
 In 2020, Tesla announced the construction of its Gigafactory in Del Valle; while Oracle Corporation stated that it will be relocating its headquarter from California to the Texas capital.
-Aside from tech, medical and education sectors are continuously growing as well.
+Aside from tech, the medical and education sectors are continuously growing as well.